kapawlak/128A_Remote/lab3-Faraday_s law/lab3_LG.md

 :::
 The effect of these loops is essentially to amplify the emf by a factor of $N$.
 In this experiment we will have a coil with 4-5 loops, with which we will be able to measure earth&rsquo;s magnetic field.

+####

+ (&#9733) Footnote: Magnetic fields themselves cannot do work, but when energy is expended (e.g. by pushing a magnet) to cause a change of magnetic field or flux in some region, the resulting electric field can do work.
 # Part II: Experiments

 This lab will involve the study of Faraday’s Law and Lenz’s Law acting upon a coil, which we  create by winding a wire around the iOLab device.
 We will measure Lenz’s Law by moving a magnet suddenly toward or away from the coil, and observing the direction of current.
 We will measure Faraday’s Law by spinning the iOLab in the earth’s magnetic field, and measuring the voltage as a function of rotational velocity.